owlbarn/tutorial/book/neural-network/README.md

 The first is a "reset gate" that decide how much information to forget from the past, and then then "update gate" behaves like a combination of LSTM's forget and input gate.
 Besides, it also merges the information flow $C$ and output status $h$.
 With these changes, the GRU can achieve the same effect as LSTM with fewer operations, and therefore is a bit faster than LSTM in training.
+In the LSTM code above, we can just replace the `lstm` node to `gru`.

 ## Generative Adversarial Network

 There is one more type of neural network we need to discuss.
 Actually it's not a particular type of neural network with new neurons like DNN or RNN, but more like a huge family of networks that shows a particular pattern.